rgitari/Titanic-Kaggle/README.md

 # Titanic-Kaggle
-My first and continuous project in the world of data science
+My first individiual project in the world of data science, that was continiously updated and reviewed before submitting the final version.